-Zafar Anjum is a writer, publisher and filmmaker who lives and works in Singapore.
+Zafar Anjum is a writer, publisher, filmmaker and communications specialist who lives in Singapore.

-Zafar was a journalist for over 19 years.
-As a journalist, Zafar worked as the Online Editor at Executive Networks Media, Singapore, leading the editorial team (online) for enterprise IT publications such as Computerworld Singapore, Computerworld Malaysia, CIO Asia and MIS Asia.
-Previously, Zafar worked with media companies such as Fairfax Business Media (Australia), MediaCorp (Singapore) and Encyclopaedia Britannica (India).
+Zafar worked in the media industry for over 19 years.
+As a journalist, he worked as the Online Editor at Executive Networks Media, Singapore, leading the editorial team (online) for enterprise IT publications such as Computerworld Singapore, Computerworld Malaysia, CIO Asia and MIS Asia.
+Previously, he worked with media companies such as Fairfax Business Media (Australia), MediaCorp (Singapore) and Encyclopaedia Britannica (India).

 Zafar is the author of Kafka in Ayodhya and Other Short Stories (Kitaab, 2015), Startup Capitals : Discovering the Global Hotspots of Innovation (Random House India, December 2014), Iqbal: The Life of a Poet, Philosopher and Politician (Random House India, 2014), the bestselling business book, The Resurgence of Satyam (Random House India, 2012), a collection of short stories, The Singapore Decalogue: Episodes in the Life of a Foreign Talent (Red Wheelbarrow Books, Singapore, 2012), and a collection of essays, Kafka and Orwell on China (Samshwords, 2011).
 In 2013, he translated and published a book on Urdu poetry (Urdu Poetry–An Introduction, Kitaab).
 His early literary efforts include a novel, Of Seminal Fluids (Time Books, 2000) and a volume of translated poetry, My Silence Speaks (Spree, 2001).
 For Singapore Decalogue, he received the 2010 Arts Creation Fund grant from the National Arts Council, Singapore.